Cyril-Meyer/ArtOfRallyTK/cheat-table/README.md

 4. Pointer scan for this address
 5. Compare results with other saved pointermaps

-If you are lucky enough, you will get a fixed address.
+If you are lucky enough, you will get a list of fixed address.
-If you don't, you may increase maximum offset level to 8.
+If you do not, you may increase maximum offset level to 8 or 9.
+Using a higher maximum offset level causes an increase in search time, this can take several days, you can stop the search once you have found a satisfactory number of results.